-BOY: (turns his head to her side of the screen and rolls his eyes, to the audience, while she freezes) There'r a gazillion-jillion things girls stink at.
-Like throwin' a baseball, and runnin' for pepsodent, and beatin' people up.
+BOY: (looks at GIRL like she's lost her mind, then turns to the audience; while he speaks, she freezes until he addresses her again) There'r a gazillion-jillion things girls stink at.
+Like throwin' a baseball, and runnin' for vice pepsodent, and beatin' people up.
 Sure can't build nothin'.
-Ev'rybody knows, girls were put on this Earth for one thing and one thing only: to spend a man's money.
-Well, that's what my daddy says, anyway. (turns to GIRL) I guess you can.
-It's still a free country, but you prob'ly don't even know what to build.
+Ev'rybody knows, girls were put on this Earth for one thing and one thing only: to spend a man's money. (pause) Well, that's what my daddy says, anyway. (turns to GIRL) I guess you can.
+It's still a free country, but try not to mess nothin' up, okay?